Misconceptions About Bankruptcy Could Be Keeping Away Those Who Need Help

 Even though bankruptcy is more accessible than it has been in the past, the process can still seem overwhelming and even scary.
 With the help of an experienced bankruptcy attorney, though, bankruptcy can be a great way to get out from under a mountain of debt and get a fresh financial start.

 At Miller & Miller we are here to help you file in Milwaukee, Kenosha, Racine, West Bend or wherever you may live.
-We have convenient offices in Kenosha and Germantown if getting to our downtown office is a problem.
+We have convenient office in Kenosha if getting to our downtown office is a problem.